More Than a Trip

 A guide to what psychedelic therapy is, what it is not, and why hype can be risky.

-Curious is normal.
+Curiosity is normal.
 Rushing is risky.
 Start with the basics.

 Hype Check